 The underground city of Osówka

-Compulsory workers and prisoners form the concentration camp Gross-Rosen were used to this work.
-The surface part of Osówka complex constituted the external infrastructure of the object.
+Compulsory workers and prisoners from the concentration camp Gross-Rosen were used to this work.
+The surface part of the Osówka complex constituted the external infrastructure of the object.

 Complex Osówka is situated within the administrative borders of Głuszyca town in Wałbrzych county.
 It is the most interesting and the longest accessible complex built in the Owl Mountains.